 - Ranger’s Apprentice by John Flannagan.
 A nice romp and rather naive about what happens to people who get captured, but quite fun.

 - The Belgariad by David Eddings.
 A five book series that deals with destiny.
-I’ve forgotten most of it, and plan to reread it again someday.
+Rather formulaic, but a good series.

 - Watership Down by Richard Adams.
 I never liked the stories by Beatrix Potter (seriously, have you read Squirrel Nutkin? those were some messed up stories), but Watership Down is wonderful.
 Told entirely from the perspective of rabbits who are on an epic quest to find a new home.
 Very heartwarming.